zeek/zeek/testing/btest/Baseline/doc.zeekygen.example/example.rst

 version.

 Comments in the from ``##!`` are meant to summarize the script's purpose.
-They are transferred directly in to the generated `reStructuredText <http://docutils.sourceforge.net/rst.html>`_ (reST) document associated with the script.
+They are transferred directly into the generated `reStructuredText <http://docutils.sourceforge.net/rst.html>`_ (reST) document associated with the script.